NixOS/rfcs/rfcs/0000-rfc-process.md

 # Motivation
 [motivation]: #motivation

-There are a number of GitHub issues, PRs and mailing-list discussions where significant contribution was put in but then grind to a halt.
-Usually because there is either not a clear desirable outcome, the direction taken is not desired (PR) or the stakeholder doesn't have enough brain space available to think about the issue.

-The motiviation for introducing this process is to avoid losing all that work.
-By putting contributors through the RFC process for significant changes, it should help clarify the path for contribution when the other routes aren't suitable.
+There are a number of changes that are significant enough that they could benefit from wider community consensus before being implemented.
+Either because they introduce new concepts, big changes or are controversial enough that not everybody will agree on the direction to take.

 # Detailed design
 [design]: #detailed-design